 Initially, you may have a high calcium score with no coronary blockage or stenosis symptoms.
 You may get a cardiac arrest with a zero calcium score, the same as other causes that may impose you on cardiac arrest or other cardiomyopathies.
 Cardiovascular disease can cause the death of a person.

 Is High Calcium Score A Trigger For Extra Cardiac Symptoms?

 The relevance of calcium scoring to Lipids and other cardiovascular risk factors is known, but calcium score, on the one hand, will elicit cardiac symptoms.
 On the other hand, it triggers extra extracardiac symptoms, including

 - Pulmonary infarct

 As we know, calcium score is a significant predictor of atherosclerosis.
-Whereas, the consequences may lead you towards coronary artery disease, myocardial infarct, or cardiac arrest; which may be fatal.
+At the same time, the consequences may lead you towards coronary artery disease, myocardial infarct, or cardiac arrest, which may be fatal.
 The recurrent infarcts will undoubtedly result in a death sentence.
-(10)

 In most cases, home remedies are fruitful in preventing or reducing your coronary calcium score.
 Moreover, this may be good news for you as these remedies may be substantial for you to get rid of your statins and the drastic risk of cardiomyopathy.

-A calcium score, the predictor of your overall health, represents not only your pathological cardiac signs; but also determines systemic clinical presentation.
+Therefore, A calcium score not only represents your pathological cardiac signs but also determines systemic clinical presentation.
 Further, a high calcium score may culminate in a death sentence for you.
 However, you do not need to go through a calcium scan if you are already a diagnosed cardiac patient.
-Therefore, stuck with your prescribed statins, reliable home remedies, a healthy diet, and a prescribed exercise plan.
+Therefore, stick with your prescribed statins, reliable home remedies, a healthy diet, and a prescribed exercise plan.
 Thus, this process will assure you a long healthy life.